theKashey/eslint-plugin-relations/README.md

           to: /__tests__/,
           // allow tests to access tests
           type: 'allowed',
-          message: 'do not import from tests'
+          message: 'do not import from tests',
         },
         {
           // anywhere